The-Gen-Academy/awesome-agentic-ai-resources/Awesome-FDE-Resources.md

 #### Resources

+- [What is a REST APIs?](https://youtu.be/lsMQRaeKNDk?si=umysg7lb9jX0GMYn) — What is a REST API?
+What are the benefits and how are they fundamental to your cloud application? .

 - [An Overview of HTTP](https://developer.mozilla.org/en-US/docs/Web/HTTP/Guides/Overview) — Introduces HTTP requests, responses, methods, headers, and status codes.

 - [Best Practices for RESTful Web API Design](https://learn.microsoft.com/en-us/azure/architecture/best-practices/api-design) — Explains resource design, HTTP operations, pagination, versioning, and error handling.